 A longer, slimmer bento lunchbox that slides beautifully into fridge sections without fuss, this is probably the best lunchbox for office workers who need to share a dining area.
 This super-stylish lunchbox works brilliantly, with three sections for portion control- if a little reminiscent of school lunches.

-The tray fits easily into the insulated carry bag and doubles-up as an icepack, keeping your dinner nice and cold, ready to eat and is even leak-proof, so the separate sections won’t sit together and create a soggy mess.
+The tray fits easily into the insulated carry bag and doubles-up as an icepack, keeping your dinner nice and cold, ready to eat, so the separate sections won’t sit together and create a soggy mess.
 The best part?
 If you’re not happy, Modetro’s guarantee means you can always get your money back.